Tamanna013/Meenal-Glowing-Flowers/README.md

 # Meenal-s-Glowing-Flowers
-These flowers are for Meenal &lt;3
+These flowers are for Meenal <3
+Code found on this link: https://github.com/naveen-kumawat/Flower